frankomosh/BitcoinTxIndexer/README.md

  - Horizontal scaling with multiple indexer instances
  - Prometheus metrics integration

+## Note

-Note: This is still experimental and should still not be used in production yet!
+This is still experimental and should still not be used in production yet!

 ## License